 Mathematics SL Analysis and Approaches is a course designed for students who wish to study a good level of mathematics, but not at a higher level.
 It will appeal to students who are interested in exploring real and abstract applications of mathematical concepts.
-They will enjoy problem solving and generalisation.
+They will enjoy problem solving and generalization.
 This course is suitable for students who may go on to further study in subjects that have a mathematical background, for example economics, geography and chemistry.

 Mathematics HL Analysis and Approaches is a course designed for students who wish to study mathematics in-depth and gain a formal understanding of the subject.
 It will appeal to students who are interested in exploring real and abstract applications of mathematical concepts.
-They will enjoy problem solving and generalisation.
+They will enjoy problem solving and generalization.
 This course is suitable for students who may go on to further study in subjects that have a significant level of mathematics content, for example mathematics itself, engineering, physical sciences or economics.

-Mathematics: analysis and approaches marks and weighting

-Component Current number of marks Number of marks for M21/N21 Current weighting Weighting for M21/N21
+Component Current number of marks Modified Number of marks for May 2021 Current weighting Modified weighting for May 2022

-SL Paper 1 80 80 40% 40%
+Paper 1 80 80 40% 40%

 Paper 2 80 80 40% 40%

-IA 20 20 20% 20%
+SL IA 20 20 20% 20%

-Total weighting l 100% 100%
+Total W eighting weighting 40% 40% 100%

+Component Current number of marks Modified Number of marks for May 2021 Modified weighting for May 2022

+Component Current number of marks Modified Number of marks for May 2021 Current weighting Modified weighting for May 2022

-HL Paper 1 110 110 30% 30%
+Paper 1 110 110 30% 30%

-Paper 2 110 110 30% 30%
+HL Paper 2 110 110 30% 30%

 Paper 3 55 55 20% 20%

 IA 20 20 20% 20%

-Total weighting 100% 100%
+Total we eighting 100% 100%